 If you're a business owner looking for a cash-back rewards card that rewards you for actual business spending plus comes with a low APR, flexible rewards and no annual fee, the Ink Business Cash℠ Credit Card is for you.
-Plus, new card owners can take advantage of bonus cash-back offerings and a 0 percent APR on purchases and balance transfers in the first 12 months of card ownership (then, 15.49% - 21.49% Variable).
+Plus, new card owners can take advantage of bonus cash-back offerings and a 0 percent APR on purchases in the first 12 months of card ownership (then, 15.49% - 21.49% Variable).

 The Ink Business Cash℠ Credit Card offers flexible cash-back rewards, tracked as points, with no annual fee.
 The reward opportunities include:

 Once you earn 2,000 points, you can redeem those points for a statement credit or an electronic deposit to your checking or savings account.
 Points can also be redeemed for gift cards and travel, but for those redemptions each point is worth a penny, so you have to earn 100 points to receive $1 in redemption value.

 Here's a quick snapshot of some other perks of the Ink Business Cash℠ Credit Card:

 As a business owner, the ability to earn cash-back rewards on purchases related to your business, including internet and phone services, can mean just a little extra padding on your bottom line - or at least the chance to feel a little better about purchases you'd be making anyway.
 The added benefit of having cards for your employees, where you can also manage their spending, helps you stay on top of all business expenses.

 The no annual fee is also a great perk of this card.
-That, along with no APR for the first 12 months of card ownership for purchases and balance transfers (then, 15.49% - 21.49% Variable), means this could be a solid choice for new business owners funding start-up expenses or perhaps business owners who have a bit of debt they need to consolidate.
+That, along with no APR for the first 12 months of card ownership for purchases (then, 15.49% - 21.49% Variable), means this could be a solid choice for new business owners funding start-up expenses or perhaps business owners who have a bit of debt they need to consolidate.